Bylaws of the University Senate of Michigan Technological University

 - After the Senate approves the formation of a temporary or ad hoc committee, the President shall read into the Senate minutes the charge to that committee.

 - The President and Secretary shall have tenure.

-- The Vice President shall be from a unit other than an academic department.
+- The Vice President shall be from a unit other than an academic unit.

 - The President shall preside at all meetings of the Senate and of the Executive Committee.

 - The Vice President shall preside at meetings of the Senate in the absence of the President of the Senate.

 - The Secretary shall record and maintain the minutes of meetings of the Senate and the Executive Committee.

 - The officers shall perform other duties as described in the Constitution and these Bylaws.